Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Once heated, try to turn the screw using a screwdriver or wrench.
 The heat should have loosened the screw enough to make it easier to remove.

-Using heat is a more aggressive method compared to penetrating oil, so it’s essential to exercise caution and avoid overheating the screw, which can lead to damage.
+Using is a more aggressive method compared to penetrating oil, so it’s essential to exercise caution and avoid overheating the screw, which can lead to damage.

 Using a Screw Extractor